Mall (film)

-Mall is a 2014 American thriller film based on a novel of the same name written by Eric Bogosian.
-It was released on June 18, 2014, in France, on July 16 in Sweden, and on October 17 in North America.
-The film is directed by Linkin Park turntablist Joe Hahn, with Vincent D'Onofrio serving as executive producer.
-D'Onofrio has also worked as an actor in the film as Danny.
+Mall is a 2014 American independent thriller film based on a novel of the same name written by Eric Bogosian and directed by Linkin Park turntablist Joe Hahn, with Vincent D'Onofrio starring and serving as executive producer.
 Peter Stormare, Gina Gershon, Mimi Rogers, Brian Rodriguez and Cameron Monaghan also star in the film.
 The film was produced by Hahn, Vincent D'Onofrio, and Sam Maydew.
 The film is Hahn's full-length directorial debut and his second directed film after The Seed, which was a 10-minute short.
 The film revolves around the lives of five disaffected suburbanites as they come together at a shopping mall.
+The film was released on June 18, 2014, in France, on July 16 in Sweden, and on October 17 in North America to mixed reviews from critics.

 Plot

 Mal, an addict, shoots his mother, sets their trailer on fire, and heads to the mall.
 At the same time, a cop urges philosophical college student Jeff to stop loitering on private property.
 Jeff and his friend Adelle also go to the mall, as Jeff tells her about his belief that modern society has become soulless and a shallow facsimile of itself.
 Jeff describes several of the people that they see at the mall and narratives what he imagines their back story to be: Donna, a bored housewife who obsesses over her attractiveness; Barry, a salesman who hates his business but stays in it because he understands it; Michael, a security guard who, after immigrating, becomes a widower and lives only for his job; and Danny, a married businessman who engages in casual sex.

 Jeff and Adelle meet up with Beckett and Shel, and Beckett shares ecstasy with Jeff.
 Beckett attempts to talk Jeff out of his crush on Adelle, to no avail.
 When Danny is arrested (by the same cop who hassled Jeff) for peeping on Donna who forgets to lock the fitting room door while she changes clothes, Beckett and Shel leave to gawk at the scene.
 Alone with Adelle, Jeff confesses to her that he has fallen in love with her, but she calls him unexciting and wanders off.
 Mal arrives at the mall and kills Barry, who is his father, and several cops.
 Hurt, Jeff stumbles in a drug-addled daze through the mall, not aware of the crowds that have begun to flee.
 Mal leaves the mall, kills the cops who arrested Danny, and heads to the forest.
 Michael grabs a spare rifle from Mal's car and follows him.